tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Private strategy

         A trading strategy where the source code of the strategy is not disclosed to public.
-Private strategies can still be :term:`non-custodial` and enjoy the benefits of TradingStrategy.ai protocol trade execution and fee distribution. :ref`Read more <Private strategies>`.
+Private strategies can still be :term:`non-custodial` and enjoy the benefits of Trading Strategy protocol trade execution and fee distribution. :ref`Read more <Private strategies>`.

     Risk-free rate